ArPiRobot/arpirobot.github.io/docs/devs/developing_pylib.md

 Type hints should be used whenever possible.

 ## Testing Setup
 A directory called `testrobot` in the ArPiRobot-PythonLib directory is excluded form the git repo.
 This is so that a test robot program can be created in this folder while making changes to the pythlonlib.
-It is often useful to open this folder in its own VSCode window or error detection may not work correctly.

 When ready to test you will need to be connected to a robot via its WiFi network (or have some network connection to the Robot's Pi).